boring-dragon/product-aggregator/README.md

-# Grocery Product aggregation
+# Product aggregation
-Grocery Product Aggregator written in PHP
+Product Aggregator written in PHP

 This is an ongoing idea.
 Yet to be made a reality :D